D10101/AgeGenderClassification_CNN_VGG16/README.md

 # SDH Age, Gender & Ethnicity Detection with different CNN Architectures

-This repository contains the code for the Smart Digital Hackathon (2022) finalist project.
-The project features a web application that uses webcam technology and a Convolutional Neural Network (CNN) with VGG16 architecture for accurate age, gender and ethnicity detection.
+This repository contains the code for our finalist project in the Smart Digital Hackathon (2022).
+The project is a web application that uses CNNs, specifically VGG16, for real-time age, gender, and ethnicity detection via webcam input.

+## Project Highlights

+- **Technology**: CNN-based web app with VGG16 architecture for real-time predictions Features
+- **Webcam**: Based real-time age, gender, and ethnicity detection

+- **High accuracy using VGG16 CNN model**

 ## Project Overview